teamextension/updatedep/actions/LATEST.md

-# vulnerable
+# latest

 ```
-updatedep vulnerable [options] [pom.xml|build.gradle path]
+updatedep latest [options] [pom.xml|build.gradle path]
 ```
 ###
 ### Options:

  | Option                     | Shortened Option | Description                 |
  |----------------------------|------------------|-----------------------------|
  | --ignoreLowVulnerabilities |        -i        | Ignore low vulnerabilities. |
 ####
 ### Description:

-Detect dependencies with vulnerabilities.
+Display the latest dependency versions.
 ### How It Works:
 ####
-For each dependency, explicit and implicit, run a vulnerability scan and display known security vulnerabilities.
-Uses whitelist.txt and blacklist.txt.
+For each explicit dependency, determine the latest version, then compare the current version with the latest version.
+Uses whitelist.txt, blacklist.txt and exclude.txt.